OmkarB1910/TreasureIsland/README.md

 # TreasureIsland
-a simple cosole game made using python.
+a simple cosole game made using python for practice.